pjryan93/PRRadialMenuPopover/README.md

     [self.collectionView addGestureRecognizer:self.touchContextMenu.longPressReconizer];
    ```

-    4)add the delegate methods to the collectionviewcontroller
+    Add the two delegate methods to the collectionviewcontroller

     Used this method to show the menu.
 Make sure there is a valid cell on the point pushed.
     - (BOOL) buttonMenu:(PRPopoverButtonMenu*)buttonMenu shouldShowAtPoint:(CGPoint)point

     Used this method get the index of a pushed button.
 The Point returned is the point of the gesture.
     - (void) buttonAtIndex:(PRPopoverButtonMenu *)buttonManager didSelectButton:(NSInteger)index atPoint:(CGPoint)point

      ```Objective-C